1 tbsp vegetable oil, plus extra for frying

 3 spring onions, sliced on the diagonal

-3 Slice the beef against the grain.
+- Slice the beef against the grain.
 Place the cornflour in a bowl and dredge the beef in it.
-Shake off any excess cornflour and set the beef aside to rest for about 10 minutes.
+Shake off any excess and let the beef rest for about 10 minutes.

 - Heat up the wok with about 2cm of oil.
 Add the meat and wait 30-40 seconds before stirring.
 Cook for two minutes, stirring the meat around a little so that it cooks evenly.
 Transfer the beef to a plate and rest for 3-4 minutes.
 Discard excess oil from the pan.

 - Return the pan to a medium heat.
 Add the soy sauce mixture and steak.
 Bring to a boil, continually stirring for two minutes.

 - Add the spring onions and stir everything together.
 Remove the steak using a slotted spoon and serve over rice or noodles.

 Per serving:957kcals, 40.4g fat (10.1g saturated), 82.8g carbs, 64.7g sugars, 65.6g protein, 2.3g fibre, 3.186g sodium